elmomoilanen/Tic-tac-toe/README.md

 This section gives a short introduction on how to use this app in development mode.

-To run the app, run the following command in a shell.
+To run the app, run the following command in a shell

 ```bash
 docker-compose -f docker-compose.yml up